 Potato & Sweet Potato Chips

 Potato chips are not the healthiest of snacks, but sometimes you just want them.
 If you are going to eat them, make sure to pick a clean brand that only has potatoes, oil and salt.
-I like Boulder Canyon Avocado Oil Chips or Jacksons Coconut Oil Potato or Sweet Potaot Chips.
+I like Jacksons Coconut Oil Potato or Sweet Potato Chips.

 These cashews are great.
 They are all cooked in Coconut Oil and have very simple clean ingredients.
 I love the salted ones.